Poem: The Years Flow Through

 we save ourselves for months, days, hours

-for however long we have left
+however long we have left

 oblivious to why the babies are dying